Greetings, dance enthusiast!

 - Water bottle/Snacks

 - Band aids

 - Shoe brush

-When dancing a style that travels around the room (waltz, foxtrot, country two-step, etc) use the outer rim of the floor in a counter-clockwise manner which is known as the "Line of Dance".
+What style of dance one does to a particular song is up to the interpretation of the lead.
+Sometimes people end up dancing different styles of dance to the same song.
+When dancing a style that travels around the room (waltz, foxtrot, country two-step, etc.) use the outer rim of the floor in a counter-clockwise manner which is known as the "Line of Dance".
 If you are doing stationary patterns, stay in the center of the floor.
 Slower traffic should use the inside lanes and faster traffic passes on the right.

 Breathing affects the quality of performance and the state of mind in virtually every physical activity.
 Basketball players are taught to exhale to clear the mind and relieve stress just prior to releasing the ball at the free-throw line.
 A deep cleansing breath can calm the nerves and prepare you and your partner to move smoothly together.

 Tip: Don't be a Sourpuss!

 Shaking one's head, rolling one's eyes, looking bored, unenthusiastic or pissed off are sure fire ways to make sure you get fewer invitations to dance.
 Try your best to give a positive vibe and you will be turning partners away.